pawatsethaput/OpenBank/REST-API-V1.2.md

     {
         "permissions": [
             {
-                "permission": {
                 "user": {
                         "display_name": "display name of user",
                         "id": "OBP UUID of the user making the comment", "provider": "name of party that authorized the user e.g. bank_name/facebook/twitter" },
                 "views": [
                     {
-                        "view": {
                         "description": "e.g. this is the public view of the TESOBE account", "id": "A unique identifier used for VIEW_ID", "is_public": false,
                         "short_name": "Public / Team / Auditors..."
                     }
-                    }
                 ]
-                }
             }
         ]
     }